vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/03/009_duHkhanAshanam/_index.md

 +++
 ## Comment
 Found in Pāipp. iii. (with vs. 6 at the beginning).
-Used by Kāuç.
+Used by Kāuś.
 (43. 1) in a charm against demons and the hindrances caused by them.

 ## Translations